If you don’t rock Twitter, maybe you’re doing it wrong.

 I met Amir (@IAmAmirHasan) years ago through work, and we kept in touch through Twitter, and I was able to hang out last summer when I passed through Richmond, VA.

 You get out of Twitter what you put into it.
-You don’t get to be buddy buddy with your local barista if you only show up once a month.
+You don’t get on a first name basis with your local barista by showing up once a month.
 You’ve got to commit to being a regular if you want to rock Twitter.